RestBasePlatform/rest_docs/docs/source/rest_docs/database/add_database.rst

 .. http:put:: /Database

-   This post request adds a new database(includes tables/folders) to API.
+   This put request adds a new database(includes tables/folders) to API.

    .. note::